✦

 This is made possible by the current work structure that my Co-Organizers and I follow at Art.coop, laid out here.

-✦ See pictures of the food I've been making here.
+✦ See pictures of the textiles and food I’ve been making here.

 Ongoing